-The Rural Water Quality Information Tool on the Alberta Agriculture and Rural Development website can help assess water test results and provide links to additional factsheets and web sites regarding water treatment.
+The Rural Water Quality Information Tool on the Alberta Agriculture and Forestry website can help assess water test results and provide links to additional factsheets and web sites regarding water treatment.

-Alberta Agriculture and Rural Development agricultural water specialists can be contacted through the Alberta Ag-Info Centre at 310-FARM (3276).
+Alberta Agriculture and Forestry agricultural water specialists can be contacted through the Alberta Ag-Info Centre at 310-FARM (3276).

 Farm Water Supply Branch